Pete O'Neal: History

 O'Neal had trouble with authority figures in high school and dropped out.
 Soon afterwards, he joined the military, following the steps of his father.
 Once done with service, he moved to Stockton, California, where in 1959 he was sentenced to 9 months in jail for theft.
-He escaped from jail after 3 months, traveling back to Kansas City, MO.
+He escaped from jail after 3 months, traveling back to Kansas City, Missouri.
 In 1961, law enforcement caught him and he was sent back to California to serve his remaining sentence.

 After completing his sentence, the felony should have been cleared as indicated by Californian law, but it was not.
 This significantly hindered his chances for employment.

+According to Gary O'Neal, Pete's brother, who led Soul Inc in Kansas City, an activist organization, "in 1969, he (Pete) traveled to California to receive official permission from Black Panther Party leadership to form a chapter in Kansas City.
+Pete then became the leader of Kansas City’s Black Panther Party."

 On October 30, 1969, he was arrested again for the transporting of a gun across state lines (under a law that went into effect just two weeks prior to his arrest).
 A year later a court convicted him and in October 1970, he was sentenced to four years in prison.
 O'Neal jumped his bail and fled to Algeria, where a number of other Black Panther Party members had also absconded to in the face of imprisonment in the United States.
 This group became known as the "International Section" of the Black Panther Party, and was centered around Eldridge and Kathleen Cleaver.
-A year later O'Neal moved on to Tanzania, motivated to immigrate there as the then President of Tanzania, Julius Nyerere, was both a Pan-Africanist and Socialist.
+A year later O'Neal moved on to Tanzania, motivated to immigrate there as the then president of Tanzania, Julius Nyerere, was both a Pan-Africanist and Socialist.
 O'Neal has remained in Tanzania ever since.